maksymovchynnikov/EventCalc-SHiP/README.md

    `p_x,LLP p_y,LLP p_z,LLP E_LLP mass_LLP PDG_LLP P_decay,LLP x_decay,LLP y_decay,LLP z_decay,LLP p_x,prod1 p_y,prod1 p_z,prod1 E_prod1 mass_prod1 pdg_prod1 p_x,prod2 ...`

   - where `...` means the data for the other decay products.
 The units are GeV (for mass, momentum, and energy) or meters (for coordinates).
 The center of the coordinate system corresponds to the center of the SHiP target.
+The first 10 numbers correspond to the decaying LLP info: its 4-momentum, mass, pdg identifier, decay probability in SHiP, decay coordinates.
+Each next 6 numbers correspond to the individual metastable decay product (electrons, muons, neutrinos and their antiparticles, photons, charged kaons, `K_L`, charged pions): 4-momentum, mass, and pdg identifier.
 Some of the rows end with the strings `0.
 0. 0.
 0. 0. -999.`, to account for varying number of decay products in the same decay channel and maintain the flat array if merging all the datasets.

 - The file with the total information (located in `outputs/<LLP>/Total`): contains the self-explanatory header describing the meaning of columns.
 Results of various simulations corresponding to the same LLP setup (such as the choice of the phenomenology within the theoretical uncertainty and the mixing pattern) are added to the corresponding files.